800-450-6118

 The Occupational Health and Safety Administration(OSHA) says the problem of carpal tunnel syndrome is on a steep rise.
 Certain occupations have a higher risk of causing hand pain and are more prone to have employees lose job time.
 OSHA lists these jobs (with the hand tasks that cause the problem) below.

-The other jobs listed below (including the tasks these professionals are require to perform) have similar characteristics.
+The other jobs listed below (including the harmful tasks these professionals are require to perform) have similar characteristics.
 All of these workers engage in rapid, forceful and repetitive hand or finger activities.

-hair stylist
+hair stylist cutting hair

 • Garment worker, sewer, stitcher – Grasping and tugging fabric.